michaelwayman/draftkings/README.md

  - If you're working on a feature then "feature/feature_name"
  - If you are working on a defect, then "defect/defect_name"
  - If you are working on multiple defects at once and only want to make a single PR then "defect/champions"

+### PRs
+ - Rebase your commits to something neat.
+ - Try to reference the issue in your commit e.g. "closes #15"

 # DraftKing Info